andyfengc/andyfengc.github.io/_drafts/identity tutorial 1 - OWIN.md

     > OWIN Host: The OWIN Host is the default hosting server of any web applications.
 The developer can use this default server rather then using the custom host.
 OwinHost.exe is used in a KATANA component for hosting.

-- Server: The Server responds to any request from any client and sends back response.
+- Server: Opens a network socket and listens for requests.
+The Server responds to any request from any client and sends back response.
 Sepcifically, the server opens a network socket, listens for requests and sends through the OWIN-pipeline, then invokes the right services and returns response.
 There are two main implementations of servers of a KATANA project as in the following:

     `Microsoft.Owin.Host.SystemWeb` - The SystemWeb registers both ASP.NET HttpModule and HttpHandler to ambush requests so that then the stream is sent through the HTTP pipeline and sent through the OWIN pipeline that is specified by the user.